prvdmwrong/prvdmwrong/docs/tutorials/best-practices/alternatives.md

 So, why did we make Oh My Prvd?

 Each of these frameworks solve the same problem in multiple angles.
+The goal of Oh My Prvd is to take all of the lessons and ideas learned from these projects and build a framework that can solve this problem for good.
 In addition, all of these frameworks have major drawbacks:

-- Knit is under long term support with sparse updates and nearing an archive, in addition it introduces a hefty level of bloat;
+- Knit is under long term support with sparse updates and nearing an archive, in addition it introduces a hefty level of bloat, has subpar types;
 - Flamework requires TypeScript and is tightly coupled with its transformer;
 - Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty;